About St.Helens Mind

 We developed our services there for five years, were based at the Deafness Resource Centre for a year and in May 2014 moved to Peasley Cross .
 We moved into Harry Blackman House, Peasley Cross at the end of May 2014 which is the base of the Mental Health Recovery Team.
 We felt this was a positive move.
 Referrals to the service have increased and there is much more collaborative working which in turn gives a better service to our clients.

 Our move to a secondary office at the Mansion House site brought with it many opportunities for development.

-We have moved some social groups there and have plans to develop services as a result of this positive relocation.
+We have moved some social groups there and were able to develop services as a result of this positive relocation.
 We used the move as a catalyst for future developments to match the needs of existing service users and bridge gaps within the recovery of local people experiencing mental ill-health.